-This work was done to assess the effect of collaborative learning on skills acquisition in bricklaving and concrete works by students in Technical Colleges in Akwa Ibom State.
+This work was done to assess the effect of collaborative learning on skills acquisition in blocklaying and concreting works by students in Nigeria and Ghana.
 Collaborative learning is based on the model that knowledge can be created within a population where members actively interact by sharing experiences and take on asymmetric roles.
-Bricklaying and Concreting is a practical and skilled-based task which requires the cooperation, understanding, shared experiences and ideas to accomplish: hence, the need for collaborative learning.
-Among educational institutions, Technical Colleges are institutions that impart necessary skills that lead to the production of craftsmen, technicians, brick layers and concrete workers who are highly enterprising and self-reliant.
-Brick laying and concreting as a Course in the Technical Colleges curriculum involve the skills required in accomplishing the tasks of mixing mortar, molding blocks, laying of blocks, concreting, etc. Skill is basic to life.
-However, bricklaving and concreting is one of the trade courses offered in technical colleges for the purpose of acquiring theoretical knowledge and practical skills in building construction.
-The development of an appropriate instrument for assessing the performance of student in bricklaying and concreting can improve the quality of production and skills of the students.
-This paper recommends among others, that bricklaving and concreting teachers in technical colleges should implement and enforce collaborative learning among their students, and that brick laying and concreting teachers should be acquainted with developed instruments to enhance uniform standard in assessing students' practical work.
+Blocklaying and concreting is a practical and skilled-based task which requires the cooperation, understanding and shared experiences/ideas to accomplish.
+Hence, the need for collaborative learning.
+Among the educational institutions, technical colleges are the institutions that impart necessary skills that lead to the production of craftsmen, technicians, block laying and concreting workers, enterprising and self-reliant.
+Block laying and concreting as a course in the technical colleges curriculum involve the skills required in accomplishing task in mixing of mortar, molding of blocks, laying of blocks, concreting, etc. Skill is basic to life.
+However, blocklaying and concreting is one of the trade courses offered in technical colleges for the purpose of acquiring theoretical knowledge and practical skills in building construction.
+The development of an appropriate instrument for assessing the performance of student in blocklaying and concreting can improve the quality of productions and skills of the students.
+This paper recommends among others, that blocklaying and concreting teachers in technical colleges should implement and enforce collaborative learning among his or her students, and block laying and concreting teachers should be acquainted with the developed instrument to enhance uniform standard in assessing students' practical work.

-KEYWORDS: Brick laying and Concreting, Collaborative Learning, skills Acquisition, Manipulative skills, Self-reliance.
+KEYWORDS: Block laying and Concreting, Collaborative Learning, skills Acquisition, Manipulative skill, Self-reliant.

-INTRODUCTION
+Introduction

-Among the institutions that provide technical education in Nigeria are the Technical Colleges.
-Technical colleges impart necessary skills that lead to the production of craftsmen and technicians who are enterprising and self-reliant (FRN, 2004).
-Programmes offered in technical colleges are skill oriented and performance-based (Odu, 2001).
-These programmes allow for effective training and assessment of craftsmen in a wide range of trade subjects that help the students to achieve various instructional objectives in the different domains of learning (Igbo, 1997).
-Collaborative Learning is a situation in which two or more persons learn or attempt to learn something together.
-Unlike individual learning, people who engage in collaborative learning capitalize on one another's resources and skills (asking one another for information, evaluating one another's ideas, monitoring one another's works, etc).
-More especially, collaborative learning is based on the model that knowledge can be created within a population where members actively interact by sharing experiences and taking on asymmetric roles (Telima, 2013).

-Today, in both higher education and vocational settings, people are asked to work together in teams.
-Aiming to prepare individuals for this essential requirement in their work life, many studies within the last few years have focused on how to implement cooperative learning while at school.
+It is obvious that Collaborative Learning is a situation in which two or more people learn or an attempt to learn something together.
+Unlike individual learning, people who engage in collaborative learning capitalize on one another's resources and skills (asking one another for information, evaluating one another's ideas, monitor one another's works, etc).
+More especially, collaborative learning is based on the model that knowledge can be created within a population where members actively interact by sharing experiences and take on asymmetric roles (Telima, 2013).
+Today, in both higher educational and vocational settings, people are asked to work together in teams.
+Aiming to prepare individuals for this essential requirement in later working life, many studies within the last few years focused on how to implement cooperative learning already in school.
 Collaborative learning is similar to cooperative learning which is understood in educational settings as students working together in small groups to accomplish a common goal to maximize both their individual knowledge and the knowledge of the entire group.
-Brick laying and concreting like other courses are carried out in classrooms and workshops, learning and training environments, and each complement the other.
-The workshop environment in college setting is the introduction of industry in the real learning situation, designed to equip students for work in their chosen occupations as demanded by the labour market (N.B.T.E.
-2001).
-Bricklaying and concreting at Technical college level is designed to provide the trainee with the essential knowledge and skill that will enable him perform competently in all aspects of block-work in the construction industry.
-On completion of the programme, the trainee should be able to manipulate various tools and equipment in the block laying and concreting trade.
-Manipulative skills are required in brick laying and concreting.
-Skills are those aspects of technical and vocational education which involve hands-on the-job experience by students.
+Put differently, collaborative learning refers to methodologies and environments in which learners engage in a common task where each individual depends on and is accountable to each other.

+These include both face-to-face conversation and computer discussions (online forums, chat rooms, etc).
+It is the type of learning that facilitates skills acquisition on a practical based task such as block laying and concreting in building technology course.